c-f-h/pyiga/README.rst

 ``pyiga`` is a Python research toolbox for Isogeometric Analysis.
 Its current highlights are:

 * Automatic generation of efficient matrix assembling code from a high-level, FEniCS_-like description of the bilinear form.
-See the bottom of `vform.py <pyiga/vform.py>`_ for some built-in examples as well as the Navier-Stokes example below.
+See the section "Assembling custom forms" in the `Documentation`_  as well as the Navier-Stokes example below.
 * Fast assembling by a black-box low-rank assembling algorithm described in `this paper <http://dx.doi.org/10.1016/j.cma.2018.01.014>`_ (or `this technical report <http://www.numa.uni-linz.ac.at/publications/List/2017/2017-02.pdf>`_).
 * Extensive support for fast tensor approximation methods for tensor product IgA.

-To find out more, have a look at the `API reference`_ and the examples below.
+To find out more, have a look at the `Documentation`_ and the examples below.

 Examples
 --------